mgoellnitz/trackdown/README.md

 Of course this way the remaining Windows users are locked out.

+A symbolic link `td` to the `trackdown.sh` script is recommended for easier use.

 ## Prerequisites

 TrackDown relies on a [GIT][git] installation available on the path.

 ## Compatibility

-TrackDown ist tested to work on Ubuntu 12.04 and newer.
+TrackDown is tested to work with Ubuntu 12.04 and newer.
 It is expected to work on similar Linux systems and MacOS systems.

 There are no plans to support Windows systems except where Un*x like layers as cygwin are in use.

 # Related Projects